 Ten Propositions About Liquidity Crises

 What are liquidity crises?
 And what can be done to address them?
-This short article brings together some personal reflections on this issue, largely based on previous work.
+This short paper brings together some personal reflections on this issue, largely based on previous work.
 In the process, it questions a number of commonly held beliefs that have become part of the conventional wisdom.
-The article is organized around 10 propositions that cover the following issues: the distinction between idiosyncratic and systematic elements of liquidity crises; the growing reliance on funding liquidity in a market-based financial system; the role of payment and settlement systems; the need to improve liquidity buffers; the desirability of putting in place (variable) speed limits in the financial system; the proper role of (retail) deposit insurance schemes; the double-edged sword nature of liquidity provision by central banks; the often misunderstood role of ‘monetary base’ injections in addressing liquidity disruptions; the need to develop principles for the provision of central bank liquidity; and the need to reconsider the preventive role of monetary (interest rate) policy.
+The paper is organised around ten propositions that cover the following issues: the distinction between idiosyncratic and systematic elements of liquidity crises; the growing reliance on funding liquidity in a market-based financial system; the role of payment and settlement systems; the need to improve liquidity buffers; the desirability of putting in place (variable) speed limits in the financial system; the proper role of (retail) deposit insurance schemes; the double-edged sword nature of liquidity provision by central banks; the often misunderstood role of "monetary base" injections in addressing liquidity disruptions; the need to develop principles for the provision of central bank liquidity; and the need to reconsider the preventive role of monetary (interest rate) policy.

 Keywords: market and funding liquidity, liquidity crises, deposit insurance, central bank operations, monetary base

 JEL Classification: E50, E51, E58, G10, G14, G18, G28